 Dream feeding can work for both breastfed and bottle-fed babies (though bottlefed babies can typically go longer stretches of sleep during the night.)

 Here's how a dream feed might look for a baby who normally eats every 3-4 hours during the day:

 7:00 pm - Feed your baby (this will be the last feeding of the "day")

-7:15 - 10:15 pm - Your baby sleeps while you get quiet time to yourself or with your significant other.
-You prepare yourself for bed but don't yet go to sleep.
+7:15 - 10:00 pm - During this time, your baby will sleep while you get quiet time to yourself or with your significant other.

-The feeding will be done around 10:30.
+10:30/40 pm - Finish up your baby's feeding.
 Reswaddle your baby, rock them closely to your body, and then gently lay them back in their crib.
-The hope is that now you and your baby will both go to sleep for a nice 6-8 stretch of sleep!
+The hope is that now you and your baby will both go to sleep for a nice 5-8-hour stretch of sleep!
 (There is a wide range depending on your baby's age, how often they need to eat and how well they're able to put themselves back to sleep on their own between sleep cycles.)

 *Cue angels singing" Hallelujah!

 The dream feed can be a gamechanger for becoming a much more well-rested mama.
 It certainly was for me, and I always recommend it to new mamas who need more sleep (which is pretty much all of them!)